Calls for justice, intervention as Philippines buries drug war's youngest known victim

 RODRIGUEZ, Philippines (Reuters) - One by one, a mother and her children splash holy water over a white coffin barely a meter long.
 On the dirt floor beneath it lies a pair of tiny pink slippers.

-This is a pauper’s funeral mass in the Philippines for 3-year-old Myca Ulpina, one of the most recent - and the youngest known - victims of a war on drugs that it has become so deadly and murky it is almost impossible to track how many have been killed.
+This is a pauper’s funeral mass in the Philippines for 3-year-old Myca Ulpina, one of the most recent - and the youngest known - victims of a war on drugs that has become so deadly and murky it is almost impossible to track how many have been killed.

 Ulpina was what police called “collateral damage”, an unintended death among some 6,600 people whom police say they have killed in shootouts during President Rodrigo Duterte three-year crackdown.